dspasyuk/llama.cui/README.md

 1. Clone the repository:

-   `git clone https://github.com/ggerganov/llama.cpp.git` or use Llama.cpp included in this project
+   `git clone https://github.com/ggerganov/llama.cpp.git` or use llama.cpp-b3077.zip included in this project

 2. Build Lllama.cpp with GPU or CPU support